Vietnam.vn - Nền tảng quảng bá Việt Nam

 Should I go to Osaka?

 After Tokyo, Osaka is the favorite destination for international tourists when coming to Japan.
-The city is about 350 km from the Noto Peninsula, Ishikawa Prefecture, at the eastern end of the Sea of Japan, opposite the island at the epicenter.
+The city is about 350 kilometers from the Noto Peninsula, Ishikawa Prefecture, at the eastern end of the Sea of Japan, opposite the island at the epicenter.
 "No one is advising you not to go to Osaka at this time," said travel experts.

-Where does the earthquake affect?
+How far does an earthquake affect?

 The worst affected area was the Noto Peninsula on the coast of Ishikawa Prefecture, where at least 15 people were killed in the city of Wajima.
 More than 100 buildings in the city were damaged.
 Asachi-dori Street, an area known for its wooden buildings, was the hardest hit.